georgephilippas-ber/finance-fastapi-sqlmodel/README.md

 ## **Docker Deployment Instructions**

 Invest-igator comes with a Dockerized setup for seamless deployment.
+It is based on Docker compose and scripts for UNIX/Linux and Linux-like environments (MINGW, WSL) are provided:

 1. **Run the Application**:
    Navigate to the `scripts` directory and execute the following: